grafana/slo-workshop-breakouts/lab2/Breakout_2_SLO_Creation_using_Sloth.md

 4. Now that our SLIs are defined, we need two minor edits to our alerting section:

     a.
-Change the alerting **name** to ```MythicalBeastsHighErrorRate-login```
+Change the alerting **name** to `MythicalBeastsHighErrorRate-login`.

     b.
-For alerting labels, keep the existing `category: "availability"` key value pair.
+For alerting labels, keep the existing `category: "availability"` key-value pair.
 Add a new label-value pair called `type: "slo"` (horizontally in line with your existing label).
 This will allow us to find our SLO definitions in production more easily in the Grafana Alerting UI.

     c.
-Change the alert annotations **summary** from `"High error rate on 'myservice' requests responses"` to `"High error rate on Mythical Beast login request responses"`
+Change the alert annotations **summary** from `"High error rate on 'myservice' requests responses"` to `"High error rate on Mythical Beast login request responses"`.

     d.
 Delete the last 8 lines (a 4-line `page_alert` block and a 4-line `ticket_alert` block).
 This allows you to set custom tags for "page" versus "ticket" types of alerts as mentioned in the presentation.
 You will see that page versus ticket alert types are automatically defined and appropriately tagged with the label, `sloth_severity`, without adding extra labels to our definition.

 5. Finally, save the code you’ve just added by typing **Ctrl-O** and the pressing **enter**.